jorisguerin/endToEnd_stereoLocalization/README.md

 # EndToEnd_stereoLocalization_dataset

-All the images composing the dataset can be downloaded at the following link: https://figshare.com/articles/dataset/endToEnd_stereoLocalization_zip/13554023
+The dataset can be downloaded at the following link: https://figshare.com/articles/dataset/endToEnd_stereoLocalization_zip/13554023

 ### 1. TITLE: